Solving Low Back Pain with Sports Medicine

 That surgery is only half the job, really, because the athlete then enters a rehabilitation program to restore full range of motion and develop full strength of the quadriceps and hamstring muscles.
 Not only must the muscles develop power,

 they must also work smoothly and must have the endurance to stay the course.
 By strengthening and conditioning the muscles, a structural deficit (e.g. damaged ligaments) can be compensated for.
-Only when the strength matches that of the healthy leg muscles is the athlete permitted to return to competition.
+Only when the strength matches that of the healthy leg muscles is the athlete able to return to competition.

 Physical Therapy for Low Back Pain